-3.004 Public engagement in Plan preparation was deepened through a questionnaire, delivered to every home in the parish during summer 2015, which asked about whether new housing should be planned for, of what type, where it should be located, Page 10 and whether various landscape/environmental features should be protected.
+3.004 Public engagement in Plan preparation was deepened through a questionnaire, delivered to every home in the parish during summer 2015, which asked about whether new housing should be planned for, of what type, where it should be located, and whether various landscape or environmental features should be protected.

-3.005 Based on the views expressed through the questionnaire responses, work began on formulating a draft vision and set of objectives - a lengthy task involving several iterations to achieve robust, clear and concise text.
+3.005 Based on the views expressed in the questionnaire responses, work began on formulating a draft vision and set of objectives - a task involving several iterations to achieve robust, clear and concise text.
 The resulting draft vision and objectives were presented to a second public meeting in March 2016.
 They were well received with relatively few comments.

-3.006 Based on those, the Steering Group began drawing up policies which would deliver the objectives.
+3.006 The Steering Group then began drawing up policies which would deliver the objectives.
 The policy-writing was a time-consuming task, involving many iterations.
 Some of the resulting draft policies were presented to the Parish Council in September 2016, and others in April 2017.